rackerlabs/genestack/docs/openstack-cinder.md

 +------------------+-------------------------------------------------+------+---------+-------+----------------------------+
 ```

+!!! note

-> Notice the volume service is up and running with our `lvmdriver-1` target.
+    The volume service is up and running with our `lvmdriver-1` target.

 At this point it would be a good time to define your types within cinder.
 For our example purposes we need to define the `lvmdriver-1`
 type so that we can schedule volumes to our environment.